Laws, Regulations & Annotations

 (3) Medical waste regulated pursuant to the Medical Waste Management Act (Part 14 (commencing with Section 117600) of Division 104 of the Health and Safety Code).
 Untreated medical waste shall not be disposed of in a solid waste landfill, as defined in Section 0195.1.
 Medical waste that has been treated and deemed to be solid waste shall be regulated pursuant to this division.

 40192.
-"Solid waste disposal" or "disposal." (a) Except as provided in subdivisions (b) and (c), "solid waste disposal" or "disposal," or "dispose" means the final deposition of solid wastes onto land, into the atmosphere, or into the waters of the state.
+"Solid waste disposal" or "disposal." (a) Except as provided in subdivisions (b) and (c), "solid waste disposal," "disposal," or "dispose" means the final deposition of solid wastes onto land, into the atmosphere, or into the waters of the state.

-(b) For purposes of Part 2 (commencing with Section 40900), "solid waste disposal," "dispose," or "disposal" means the management of solid waste through landfill disposal or transformation at a permitted solid waste facility, unless the term is expressly defined otherwise.
+(b) For purposes of Part 2 (commencing with Section 40900), "solid waste disposal," "dispose," or "disposal" means the management of solid waste through landfill disposal," transformation, or EMSW conversion, at a permitted solid waste facility, unless the term is expressly defined otherwise.

 (c) For purposes of Chapter 16 (commencing with Section 42800) and Chapter 19 (commencing with Section 42950) of Part 3, Part 4 (commencing with Section 43000), Part 5 (commencing with Section 45000), Part 6 (commencing with Section 45030), and Chapter 2 (commencing with Section 47901) of Part 7, "solid waste disposal," "dispose," or "disposal" means the final deposition of solid wastes onto land.